ayxos/wedding_node/README.md

-# wedding_node
+# wedding template page

 An HTML5 responsive design using jquery waypoints &amp; scroll-to for a pleasant single-page navigation.
 This template makes use of media queries and scales well for all mobile form-factors.
 Built with Node.js &amp; bootstrap3

  Features:
- - contact site (sending email using nodemailer)
+ - Contact site (sending email using nodemailer)
- - block page to prevent uncounfortable visitors
+ - Block page to prevent uncounfortable visitors
- - responsive (using media queries)
+ - Responsive (using media queries)

 # Lock screen
-The system provides a code to enter, inorder to avoid uncounfortable visitors, keeping private
+The system provides a code to enter, ino rder to avoid uncomfortable visitors, keeping private
 ![ScreenShot](http://i57.tinypic.com/2ebu105.png)

 # Main page with Floating navbar